Lagos Real Fake Life: Reception

 The film was listed by The Cable as one of the top 10 movies for viewership over the weekend.
-Some critics view the movie as being poorly acted and produced; others, however, praised it for showcasing diversity and conveying a comic relief.
+Some critics view the movie as being poorly acted and produced; others, however, praised it for showcasing diversity and conveying comic relief.
 By November 2019, the movie had already made it to Netflix.

 Release

 Its director, Mike Ezuruonye, announced that the film would be released on February 16, 2018 to all cinemas in Nigeria.
 The movie was premiered at Palm Mall, Lekki, Lagos on November 16, 2018.